madariss5/Blacksky-XMD/README.md

 - `!setbotname` - Change bot name

 ## Troubleshooting
+- If you see "Error: Invalid QR code", just wait - a new QR code will appear
+- If pairing code doesn't work, try scanning the QR code instead
-- If the bot disconnects, restart it and scan the QR code again
+- If bot disconnects, it will automatically try to reconnect
-- For Heroku deployment issues, ensure all config vars are set correctly
-- Make sure your WhatsApp is updated to the latest version
+- For other issues, create an issue in this repository

 ## Support
 For support: